johnbayko/hicp/docs/hicp.rst

     support them for text fields, so it's not a good idea to rely on that.

-      Q. Wait, isn't this the sort of thing XML is for?
+      Q: Wait, isn't this the sort of thing XML is for?

-      A. Attributes are meant to indicate how text is to be displayed, it is not meant as a document model.
+      A: Attributes are meant to indicate how text is to be displayed, it is not meant as a document model.
 More complex document models can be supported by disabling direct editing by the component, and processing events (key presses, cursor movements, etc.) on the server side, and